 Sowing can be done in a tray with a lid acting as a mini greenhouse

-Sowing in Bottles
+Sowing in bottles

-• Fill halfway with seed compost
+• Fill the bottle halfway with seed compost

 • Moisten the compost